Complete Guide to Phlebotomy Certification Online

 Enrolling in an accredited phlebotomy training program can mean the difference between a below-average learning experience and an exemplary education.
 High-quality programs in this field are formally recognized by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Be sure to check whether your prospective program meets or exceeds accepted academic standards before enrolling.
 Read More

-Comprehensive List of Schools for an Online Phlebotomy Degree (1)
+Comprehensive List of Accredited Online Schools - Phlebotomy Degrees (1)

 Phlebotomy is typically considered a career specialization for medical assistants or laboratory technicians and does not contain any strongly delineated specializations within its own practice.
 There are varied techniques within phlebotomy such as venipuncture, the drawing of blood from veins, and finger stick withdrawal, which is the drawing of blood by pricking the tip of fingers.
 Phlebotomists will typically be trained in all common types of blood withdrawal.